factorhouse/kafka-local/README.md

 bootstrap: 127.0.0.1:9092,127.0.0.1:9093,127.0.0.1:9094
 ```

-#### Docker Internal Host Bootstrap
+#### Docker Host Bootstrap

-Containerized applications can connect to the Kafka cluster via the Docker Internal Host bootstrap.
+Containerized applications can connect to the Kafka cluster via the Docker Host bootstrap.

+These docker hosts (kakfa-1, kafka-2, kafka-3) are defined within the comoose.yml.

 When starting your Docker container, specify that it should share the `kafka-local_default` network.